Instruments: Piano, Trumpet, Mellophone, Master Teacher

-CHERI COLE '08, M.M.
-'10, enjoys a career as a professional freelance musician and dedicated instructor.
-As a performer, she plays with a number of regional orchestras, chamber groups, jazz bands, commercial groups, churches, musical theater, etc. Her performance experience includes subbing with the Los Angeles Philharmonic and touring with Maiden Voyage Big Band.
+Cheri Cole enjoys a career as a professional freelance musician and dedicated instructor.
+As a performer, she plays with a number of regional orchestras, chamber groups, jazz bands, commercial groups, churches, musical theater productions, etc. Her performance experience includes subbing with the Los Angeles Philharmonic and touring with Maiden Voyage Big Band.

 As an instructor, she teaches students from preschool age to university students to adults.
-She is the founder & director of the Arcadia Pop-Jazz Band, maintains a private teaching studio, coaches music students at a number of secondary schools, as well as the Claremont Community Music School.
+She is the founder & director of the Arcadia Pop-Jazz Band, maintains a private teaching studio, and coaches music students at a number of secondary schools, as well as the Claremont Community School of Music.

-Ms. Cole has a Master of Music & Artist Certificate from Azusa Pacific University.
+Ms. Cole has a Master of Music and an artist certificate from Azusa Pacific University.

 Instrument: French Horn